emard/ulx3s/README.md

 ULX3S is sufficiently equipped to emulate [Amiga](https://github.com/emard/Minimig_ECS) retro computer and run its games, but can do much more.

-ULX3S should carry all digital logic on our research, education and makerspace projects in next 5 years.

 [Schematics](/doc/schematics.pdf) and PCB are done in open source KiCAD PCB editor: